nich-nichy/nich-nichy/README.md

 # 👋 Hi, I'm **Nishath**

 Welcome to my profile!
-I'm passionate about web development and always eager to learn and grow.
+I'm passionate about web development and always eager to learn.

 ## 🚀 About Me
 - **👀 Interests:**